AST SpaceMobile: Transforming How the World Connects

 The Successful Launch of BlueBird 1-5 Satellites

-In early September, AST launched its first five commercial BlueBird satellites into space atop a SpaceX Falcon 9 rocket.
-In October, the company announced that it had successfully unfolded all BlueBirds from the compressed form and in November, the satellites were ready to become operational.
+In September 2024, AST launched its first five commercial BlueBird satellites into space atop a SpaceX Falcon 9 rocket.
+In October 2024, the company announced that it had successfully unfolded all BlueBirds from the compressed form and in November, the satellites were ready to become operational.
 This is a significant accomplishment as these satellites are the largest commercial communications arrays ever launched in low Earth orbit (each satellite measures about 700 square feet).4

 While these five satellites will provide coverage for less than one hour per day, this is sufficient for some revenue generating government and commercial services.
 Further, these five begin the march toward the 45 to 60 satellites needed to provide continuous coverage of the continental United States, Europe, and Japan (and other key developed markets) at which point it is expected that AST will be able to offer a compelling value proposition for the consumer mass market.

 The company targets continuous commercial service in the United States in late 2026.
 To achieve this ambitious goal, the company will need to build and launch another 40 to 55 satellites over the next 18 or so months.
 AST produces its satellites in two locations in Midland, Texas with a combined 185,000 square feet.
-The company appears to have the capability to produce two satellites per month now (24 per year), and has plans to ramp to six satellites per month by the end of 2025 via enhanced automation (72 per year).
-AST has been working on 53 additional BlueBirds over the last few months, so they already have some production momentum.
+The company appears to have the capability to produce two satellites per month now (24 per year), and has plans to ramp to six satellites per month by the end of 2025 or 72 per year.

 Excellent Management